infinitescroll/quasar/docs/usingQuasar.md

 Quasar polls the database to remove optimistically pinned data that has not been confirmed by a `PinHash` event within a given time frame.

 `DB_POLL_INTERVAL` (ms) - How often Quasar checks the DB to find and remove unconfirmed pins that are past their TTL.
-Set to 1 week by default.
 Should be set to a much smaller number (like `50` ms) when running tests.
 `TTL` (days) - Number of days for optmistically pinned data to remain available before being removed.
 Set to 14 days by default.

 ### Ethereum polling intervals

 Quasar polls the Ethereum blockchain to listen for events and the database to remove optimistically pinned data that has not been confirmed by a `PinHash` event within a given time frame.

-`DB_POLL_INTERVAL` (ms) - How often Quasar checks the DB to find and remove unconfirmed pins that are past their TTL.
-Set to 1 week by default.
-Should be set to a much smaller number (like `50` ms) when running tests.
-`TTL` (days) - Number of days for optmistically pinned data to remain available before being removed.
-Set to 14 days by default.

 `CONTRACT_POLL_INTERVAL` (ms) - How often Quasar polls contracts on Ethereum.
 Set to 30 minutes by default.
 Should be set to a much smaller number (like `50` ms) when running tests.
 `BLOCK_PADDING` (Padding of eth blocks ignored from HEAD) is set to 15 by default.